jjesse/nfL-stats-dashboard/README.md

 ## 🐛 Known Issues

+- Font configuration has been standardized to DejaVu Sans for cross-platform compatibility
 - Web scraping may occasionally fail due to website changes
 - Large historical datasets may impact performance
 - Some advanced statistics require manual verification
+- Processors are in testing phase - not all have been verified to work end-to-end

 ## 📄 License